Healthy Homes Assessment Ōtāne

 Home Assessments Ōtāne for Rental Properties

-There are many things to look over when conducting the home evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
-The most common are:
+There are a myriad of concerns to check in an home evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
+There are a few examples:

 • Is the heater equipped with sufficient capacity?

-The repercussions of not having the Healthy home in relation to lawful Residential Tenancies Act and consequently being on the wrong side of an tenancy services ruling can have a significant impact for property managers and landlords.
-For professional advice get in touch today to book your rental property house evaluation.
+The consequences of not having a Healthy Home in accordance with lawful Residential Tenancies Act and consequently being on the wrong side of a tenant services ruling can have a significant impact for landlords and property managers.
+For professional guidance, contact us today to schedule your rental property house assessment.

 home assessments for rental properties